Iceberg connector#

 The default value of recursive_directory is fail, which causes the procedure to throw an exception if subdirectories are found.
 Set the value to true to add files from nested directories, or false to ignore them.

-The add_files procedure supports adding files from a specified location.
+The add_files procedure supports adding files, and therefore the contained data, to a target table, specified after ALTER TABLE.
+It loads the files from a object storage path specified with the required location parameter.
+The files must use the specified format, with ORC and PARQUET as valid values.
+The target Iceberg table must use the same format as the added files.
 The procedure does not validate file schemas for compatibility with the target Iceberg table.
 The location property is supported for partitioned tables.

 location => 's3://my-bucket/a/path',